Holiday Marketing: 13 Festive Campaign Ideas

 You can highlight anything holiday-related, such as holiday gift ideas, recipes, or a listicle of something.
 If you happen to be a photographer, why not publish an article on taking professional photos for holiday cards?
 Or if you are very craftsy, you can write a post about how to build a Hanukkah Menorah from reusable kitchen items.
 Be creative (and you can certainly use this blog post as an example).

 Once you've completed it, make sure to share your posts on your social media channels and marketing emails.
-This will help drive traffic to your website and lead to a positive engagement with your business.
+This will help boost your marketing strategies this holiday season, drive traffic to your website and lead to a positive engagement with your business.

 By Lena Sernoff